RagnarB83/ash-documentation/docs/module_molcrys.rst

 Hydrogen-bonding between fragments would particularly benefit from this as this is a strong noncovalent interaction.

-The qmatoms and actatoms lists (i.e. the values provided to qmatoms and actatoms keyword arguments to QM/MM object or geomeTRICOptimizer function can be modified manually, e.g. by visually inspecting an XYZ-file version of the Cluster and provide the correct list of atom indices (Note: **ASH** counts from zero).
+The qmatoms and actatoms lists (i.e. the values provided to qmatoms and actatoms keyword arguments to QM/MM object or Optimizer function can be modified manually, e.g. by visually inspecting an XYZ-file version of the Cluster and provide the correct list of atom indices (Note: **ASH** counts from zero).

 More conveniently, the QMregionfragexpand function can be used to find nearby atoms for an initial list of atoms.